bunkerity/bunkerweb/README.md

 $ docker build -t bunkerized-nginx .
 ```

-To use bunkerized-nginx as a Docker container you have to pass specific environment variables, mount volumes and redirect ports to make it accessible from the outside (see [Use-cases](#use-cases) section for more information).
+To use bunkerized-nginx as a Docker container you have to pass specific environment variables, mount volumes and redirect ports to make it accessible from the outside.

 <img src="https://github.com/bunkerity/bunkerized-nginx/blob/dev/docs/img/docker.png?raw=true" />

-The downside of using environment variables is that the container needs to be recreated each time there is an update which is not good.
+The downside of using environment variables is that the container needs to be recreated each time there is an update which is not very convenient.
 To counter that issue, you can use another image called bunkerized-nginx-autoconf which will listen for Docker events and automatically configure bunkerized-nginx instance in real time without recreating the container.
 Instead of defining environment variables for the bunkerized-nginx container, you simply add labels to your web services and bunkerized-nginx-autoconf will "automagically" take care of the rest.

 <img src="https://github.com/bunkerity/bunkerized-nginx/blob/dev/docs/img/autoconf-docker.png?raw=true" />